Exploring Menorca’s Best Beaches

 CALA TURQUETA

 The twin coves that make up Cala Turqueta are tucked between tree-fringed headlands, creating a calm and sheltered bay.
-A popular spot for families, Cala Turqueta reminded me a lot of Cala Mitjana a little further down the southern coast.
+A popular spot for families, Cala Turqueta has a similar vibe to Cala Mitjana a little further down the southern coast.

 It can get busier than some of the other secluded Menorca beaches, presumably as it’s easier to get to.
 But visit in the early evening and you’ll find the calmness you crave and spectacular sunset scenes.

-It’s a popular spot for cliff diving, snorkelling, or relaxing in the calm bay.
+It’s also a popular spot for cliff diving, snorkelling, or relaxing in the calm bay.

 Once you’ve arrived at Cala Turqueta, you can walk a portion of the Camí de Cavalls to Cala Macarella & Cala Macarelleta, and return to Cala Turqueta later in the day.

-Another option, which I became aware of on my most recent trip to Menorca, is taking a boat trip that calls in at Cala Turqueta.
+Another option is to take a boat trip that calls in at Cala Turqueta.
 One such boat tour, run by Menorca Blava, departs Ciutadella de Menorca in the morning and takes you to a few of the best beaches of Menorca for a full day of swimming and snorkelling.
 This could be an excellent option if you’re visiting Menorca without a car.
 Book your boat tour here.

 Things to know before visiting Cala Turqueta